During my mid-twenties back in 2012, I had a full-time job as a Marketing Database Analyst for Mount Airy Casino Resort in PA.

 - Sell products dropshipping using Shopify.com.

-- Hire someone to create your new app idea.
+- Hire programmers to create your new app or software idea.

 - Sell products on Ebay or Amazon that you can buy in your local area.